xding78/Sharing/glossary_draft.rst

 **Off-Ledger Currency** |br|
 refers to the currency that is minted off-ledger and used on-ledger.

+.. _orphan block:

+**Orphan Block** |br|
+Orphan blocks often referred to as stale blocks, are blocks that are not accepted into the blockchain network due to a time lag in the acceptance of the block in question into the blockchain, as compared to the other qualifying block.
+Orphan blocks are valid and verified blocks but have been rejected by the chain.
+→ See also: Block_

 **On-Ledger Currency** |br|
 refers to the currency, which is minted on-ledger and utilized like Bitcoin.